sparky23172/burpsuite-project-file-parser/README.md

 - `[PATH TO PROJECT FILE]` requires a project file and it's recommended to give the full path to the project file
 - You may need `--add-opens=java.desktop/javax.swing=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED`
 depending on your version of Java
+- Adding `scope` will do all of the expected features as listed.
+The only difference is it will run a check against isInScope.
+If the url is not in scope, it will not be printed.

 ## siteMap and proxyHistory